tls-attestation/exported-attestation/draft-fossati-rats-exported-attestation.md

 # Security Considerations

 This document inherits the security considerations of RFC 9261 and RFC 9334.
-The integrity of the exported authenticators must be guaranteed, and any failure in validating Attestation Evidence SHOULD be treated as a fatal error in the communication channel.
+The integrity of the exported authenticators must be guaranteed, and any failure in validating Evidence SHOULD be treated as a fatal error in the communication channel.

 # IANA Considerations